Can Do Canines

 Puppy Raising and Dog Acquisition:

-Public Education and Community Outreach:
+Public Education & Community Outreach:

 3 Year Average Expenses